"Sully"

 .

 Sullenberger was appointed to the United States Air Force Academy, entering with the Class of 1973 in June 1969, and was selected to commence a cadet glider program.
 By the end of that year, he was an instructor pilot.
-Upon graduation, 1973, he received the Outstanding Cadet in Airmanship award, as the class "top flyer".
+Upon graduation, in 1973, he received the Outstanding Cadet in Airmanship award, as the class "top flyer".

 .